paked/messenger/README.md

 # Messenger

 This is a Go library for making bots to be used on Facebook messenger.
-It makes of the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform).
+It is built on the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform).
 One of the main goals of the project is to implement it in an idiomatic and easy to use fashion.

 **It is currently in very early development.
 [Discussion](https://github.com/paked/messenger/issues/new) is much appreciated!**